twigphp/Twig/doc/functions/country_timezones.rst

 =====================

-The ``country_timezones`` function returns the names of the timezones associated with a given country its ISO-3166 two-letter code:
+The ``country_timezones`` function returns the names of the timezones associated with a given country its ISO-3166 code:

 .. code-block:: twig